AustralianBioCommons/how_to_findable_citable_software/pages/10_community_effort.md

 ---

+{% include callout.html type="important" content="Join, or align with, a community that is related to your software type or language.
+Their standards and guidelines will often help make your software findable and citable." %}

 ## How?

 Using a {% tool "nextflow" %} computational workflow as an example, there are effectively three levels of community involvement: